Jonathan Ricketts

-Jonathan Ricketts (born November 20, 1997) is an American professional soccer player who currently plays for Miami FC in the USL Championship.
+Jonathan Ricketts (born November 20, 1997) is an American professional soccer player who currently plays for Athletic Club Boise in the USL League One.

 Career

 College and amateur

 Ricketts played four years of college soccer at Bryan College between 2016 and 2019.
 During his time with the Lions, Ricketts made 70 appearances, scoring 33 goals and tallying 28 assists.
 In his junior season, Ricketts collected a spot on the Appalachian Athletic Conference (AAC) All-Conference First Team.
 In his last season at Bryan College, Ricketts repeated on the AAC All-Conference First Team, earned a spot on the All-Tournament Team, and found himself on CoSIDA's Academic All-District Team.
 During his time at college, Ricketts appeared for NPSL side Chattanooga FC in 2018, and with USL League Two side Dalton Red Wolves in 2019.
 For the Dalton Red Wolves, Ricketts scored 3 goals and tallied 3 assists in the 2019 season and earned himself a spot on the USL League 2 All-Southern Conference Team of the Year.